Showing posts with label Raquel Welch. Show all posts

 PERFORMANCES

-It’s unlikely anyone seeing this now 42-year-old film today knows or even cares that the characters in The Last of Sheila are based on and cobbled together from real-life Hollywood notables (equally unlikely is that anyone could identify them).
+It’s unlikely that anyone seeing this now 42-year-old film today knows, or even cares, that the characters in The Last of Sheila are based on and cobbled together from real-life Hollywood notables (equally unlikely is that anyone could identify them).
 But at the time of its release, the whole “Who is that supposed to be?” element was just one more of the many games The Last of Sheila set before the viewer.

 Of those rumored, Orson Welles was said to have inspired James Mason’s failed director character (even the casting of Mason, Lolita's memorable Humbert Humbert, was a character clue to the mystery).
-Richard Benjamin was Anthony Perkins' surrogate, and the sex-symbol and pushy husband portrayed by Welch and McShane were presumed by many to be Ann-Margret and Roger Smith (Although the more popular, meaner opinion was that the filmmakers somehow got Welch to agree to play herself and her then-husband, producer Patrick Curtis.
-The character’s oddly unglamorous name- Alice “Wood” - being a sly allusion to the writers' opinion of Welch’s acting ability.)
+Richard Benjamin was Anthony Perkins' surrogate, and the sex symbol and pushy husband portrayed by Welch and McShane were widely presumed to be Ann-Margret and Roger Smith (though the more popular, meaner view was that the filmmakers somehow got Welch to agree to play herself and her then-husband, producer Patrick Curtis).
+The character’s oddly unglamorous name—Alice “Wood”—is a sly allusion to the writers' opinion of Welch’s acting ability.)

 However, it was no secret that Dyan Cannon was playing super-agent Sue Mengers (Bette Midler portrayed Mengers in a one-woman show on Broadway in 2013), as the actress’s lively impersonation was a major point of publicity at a time when Mengers ruled Hollywood with her client list of Barbra Streisand, Anthony Perkins, Richard Benjamin, Ryan O’Neal, Dyan Cannon, and Faye Dunaway.

-Like pawns in a chess game, the somewhat overqualified cast of The Last of Sheila are there chiefly to be in service to the riddle of a plot, the minimal requirements of their roles rarely rising above TV-movie competency.
+Like pawns in a chess game, the somewhat overqualified cast of The Last of Sheila is there chiefly to serve the riddle of a plot, with the minimal requirements of their roles rarely rising above TV-movie competency.
 So even if few are offered opportunities to really shine (Dyan Cannon has the best lines and the most to work with) all are in fine form and The Last of Sheila offers up an attractive gathering of some of the most familiar screen faces of the '70s.
 My particular favorites are James Coburn and Dyan Cannon, with the always-terrific Joan Hackett giving the film a much-needed dose of humanity.
 (With this film, The Group, Five Desperate Women, and The Class of ’63, Hackett must be the queen of reunion-themed movies).

 Hunting Clues In An Abandoned Monastery